Thomasjkeel/jsmetrics/README.rst

 written in Python and built from xarray.

+WRITE WHY JET-STREAM (maybe in blog, maybe in readme) -> heatwaves, beast from the east, climate proxy (put it all down)

 ..
 [Table of Contents]
 ..
 Disclaimer, table of metrics, Installation, Documentations, Contributing, How to cite, Project To-do's